romainsacchi/carculator/README.md

 ## Web graphical user interface

-Carculator has a graphical user interface for fast comparisons of vehicles.
+``carculator`` has a graphical user interface for fast comparisons of vehicles.
 See [carculator_online](http://carculator.psi.ch).